Applied Psychology

 Athletes require the same counselling and psychological support as anyone else, especially while under pressure to perform or achieve specific goals.

-Motivation, maintaining optimal health and dealing with burnout and injuries are some topics that sports psychologists engage with.
+Motivation, maintaining optimal health, and dealing with burnout and injuries are some topics that sports psychologists engage in.
 Professionals in this field also deal with complex issues such as personal and sexual identity, violence, aggression and career transitions.

 Consultation and training